ballerina-platform/module-ballerinax-java.jdbc/docs/spec/spec.md

 ## 2.1.
 Connection Pool Handling

-Connection pool handling is generic and implemented through `sql` module.
+Connection pool handling is generic and implemented through the `sql` module.
 For more information, see the [SQL Specification](https://github.com/ballerina-platform/module-ballerina-sql/blob/master/docs/spec/spec.md#21-connection-pool-handling)

 ## 2.2.
 Closing the Client